EmpereurLeon/Summer-Paradise/README.md

 # Features
 •   A new Dimension with a new world generation inspired by Alpha's world generation

 •   The sponge has become usable!
-Craft it with 7 Lightstone Powder, and use it to either remove water or create a portal
+Craft it with 7 Lightstone Powder and one Netherrack, and use it to either remove water or create a portal

 •   A new variant of tree, called the palm tree.
 This tree only grows on sand and appears in the Summer Paradise dimension